-We’re at midcourt, the ball is about to go up…it’s Monday Tip-Off!
-Get your week started here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to basketball video games.
+We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
+Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.

 At long last, we’re on the verge of getting trailers and substantial information on NBA 2K17!
 It’s been a quiet preview season, with gamer frustration coming to a head on social media last week following some ill-advised trolling by 2K community representatives.
 Many of us have been frustrated at the lack of news and previews, but with less than a month until the Early Tip-Off Weekend, it would seem that the wait is finally over, as the first gameplay trailer is reportedly set to be released this week.

 Without much in the way of news, all we’ve been able to do is wish, want, and speculate.
 Even in the busier preview seasons of years gone by, a significant part of covering basketball video games has been wondering what if, and talking about what we want to see.
 When there is news, it’s going to be posted and analysed.
 Should anyone that’s producing basketball gaming content secure some kind of an exclusive – a tidbit of information, a developer interview – they’re obviously going to push and promote it, us included.
 All content creators want to build their audience and brand, but there’s an underhanded way of doing so.

 It’s the bane of the Internet, and the basketball gaming community is certainly not immune from it.
 Today, we’re talking about clickbait.